PhucXDoan/CrashCourse/README.md

 I also wrote a commit message summarizing what I did (which is useful for my future self and other people).
-I then press the big green commit button[^1] to officate the changes I've made so far.
+I then press the big blue commit button[^1] to officate the changes I've made so far.

 However, this commit I've made is *only local to my machine*.
-This means you wouldn't see my new `LICENSE.md` file I've created yet.
+This means you won't see my new `LICENSE.md` file I've created yet.
 To actually upload it online (that is, to the GitHub website), I need to then **push** my changes[^2].